 University, Major Category, Major, Degree, Graduation Date

-(2) such disclosure is necessary to protect the life, body, or property of an individual, and it is difficult to obtain the consent of the person in question;
+(2) Such disclosure is necessary to protect the life, body, or property of an individual, and it is difficult to obtain the consent of the person in question;

-(3) such disclosure is specifically necessary to improve the public health or promote the sound growth of children, and it is difficult to obtain the consent of the person in question; or
+(3) Such disclosure is specifically necessary to improve the public health or promote the sound growth of children, and it is difficult to obtain the consent of the person in question; or

-(4) such disclosure is necessary to cooperate with any state organ or local public body, or a person that has been entrusted to perform administrative services stipulated in laws and regulations on behalf of such organ or body, and obtaining the consent of the person in question may impede the performance of such services.
+(4) Such disclosure is necessary to cooperate with any state organ or local public body, or a person that has been entrusted to perform administrative services stipulated in laws and regulations on behalf of such organ or body, and obtaining the consent of the person in question may impede the performance of such services.

 5. Scope of Third Parties